 But when the judge released an order last week, it recommended that Duvalier be indicted for only financial crimes.
 The former "president for life" could receive no more than five years if convicted instead of life in prison on more serious crimes.

-On top of that, the sloppily written order in Haiti's biggest court case ever was filled with factual errors, including naming a co-defendant who's been dead for 15 years and another co-defendant, the Duvalier family's decorator, who died in 2003.
+On top of that, the sloppily written order in Haiti's biggest court case ever was filled with factual errors, including naming a co-defendant who's been dead for more than 40 years and another co-defendant, the Duvalier family's decorator, who died in 2003.
 The judge stopped accepting evidence after five months of investigation, and the case was handed off at different times to five government prosecutors responsible for shepherding the investigation.

 The judge's findings and newly disclosed details about how the investigation was conducted have bolstered suspicions among lawyers, plaintiffs and international partners that the Martelly administration, staffed with some officials from the old regime, swayed the outcome of the case.